top of page

 Beitske of Hogebeintum c.AD 650

 Firstly, Beitske's inhumation was exceptional because she was buried.
 Above that, she was buried in a tree trunk.
 The wood used was expensive oak.
 Burying the dead was for long, in any case till the Migration period, exceptional within the salt-marsh cultures of the Wadden Sea coast.
 Archaeologists consider the most common inhumation practice, leaving the body on the salt marshes for scavengers.
 Above, burying deceased in a coffin is exceptional.
 Wood was scarce at the barren, treeless tidal marshlands.
 Let alone oak wood.
 Furthermore, she wore a necklace of shells and amber.
 Taken everything together, this indicates we are dealing with a woman of certain prestige.
-If you want to know more about early burial practices, read our post How to bury your mother-in-law.
-In 2018, another interesting early-medieval coffin grave of a woman in Frisia was found; read our post Notre dame of Grou.
+If you want to know more about early burial practices, read our blog post How to bury your mother-in-law.
+In 2018, another interesting early-medieval coffin grave of a woman in Frisia was found; read our blog post Notre dame of Grou.
 Not a proud looking Beitske, but a more than heavily deformed woman.

 Secondly, the age of Beitske.
 She was around fifty years old when she died.
 A considerable age in those days.
 However, the period she lived in, is truly relevant.
 This is the seventh century.
 Considering her personal age, Beitske lived around the year 650.